-Project coordinators must be flexible and adept at multi-tasking, as they are generally required to perform a wide variety of tasks on a daily basis, sometimes even simultaneously.
-While the specific role of the project coordinator will vary somewhat from company to company, the following are tasks that project coordinators are typically expected to accomplish.
+Project coordinators must be adept at multi-tasking, as they are generally required to perform a wide variety of tasks on a daily basis.
+While the specific role varies from company to company, the following tasks are generally assigned to project coordinators.

-- Arrange for meetings between team members, and between team members and clients
+- Arrange meetings between team members and with clients

 - Keep detailed project notes and records